nickp60/riboSeed/README.md

 * SAMTools (must be 1.3.1 or above)
 * QUAST (tested with 4.1)

+NOTE: barrnap has certain Perl requirements that may not be included on your machine.
+Ensure barrnap runs fine before trying riboSnag.py.
+Or try [python barrnap](https://github.com/nickp60/barrnap/).
 <!-- ## Note on installation of SMALT -->

 <!-- Must have bambamc installed!
 If you get an error as follows, -->